r-e-d-ant/Library-books-management/README.md

-# library books management Web application
+# Library Books Management program
+-- Include ScreenShots

-# features in v1.0
+# Features:

 * Upload a book, and also see it at home page with other books.
 * You'll be able to edit the book if you make a mistake while registering it.
 * Borrow a book to the customer and register:<br>